ARTURO E. MOSQUERA THE BIG BANG

 during Biennial

 Sat., Aug.
-29 -
+29 - Fri., Sept.
+25, 2020

-Sun., Oct.
+Wed., Sept.
+30 - Sun., Oct.
 25, 2020

-MAKE is an intimate journey into the lives of four American self-taught artists: Prophet Royal Robertson, Hawkins Bolden, Judith Scott and Ike Morgan.
+MAKE an intimate journey into the lives of four American self-taught artists: Prophet Royal Robertson, Hawkins Bolden, Judith Scott and Ike Morgan.
 Isolated and struggling with the disabilities life has dealt them, these artists all find their most powerful voice through art.
 Using the simplest of materials, they each produce work that is both sublime and at the same time completely their own.